14 highly predictable stages of Autumn

 I feel a gravitational pull towards pinafore dresses with tights, A-line suede minis and Margaret Howell kilts.
 They feel crucial to my being able to leave the house, this is despite not even owning a kilt or a pinafore and living in jeans for 348 days a year.

-In my defence, I think enthusiastic thoughts about knitwear all year long, but as soon as the trick-or-treat stuff appears in supermarkets, my brain switches into autumn mode and all I want to wear are cable knit cardigans and roll necks.
-My neck is too short, my face too round and my hair too long to look good in a roll neck – I do not have the delicate bone structure of a young Mia Farrow.
+All I want to wear are cable-knit cardigans and roll necks.
+My neck is too short, my face too round, and my hair too long to look good in a roll neck – I do not have the delicate bone structure of a young Mia Farrow.
 Despite this, I own six of them.
 God loves a trier.

 On Sunday afternoons, I check the five streaming services we subscribe to for You’ve Got Mail, then remember they keep it behind lock and key at this prime time of year, only accessible to saps like me for the princely sum of £3.99.
 The same happens with Practical Magic, so I watch Notting Hill again.

-I retire affogato for the year because I cannot stop thinking about three specific desserts and they are: pumpkin pie, custard, rice pudding.
-Not together, though I wouldn’t say no. Custard must be made with fresh vanilla seeds and will ideally form a moat around a fruit-filled pie or a stodgy sponge pudding.
+I retire affogato for the year because I cannot stop thinking about three specific desserts, and they are: pumpkin pie, custard, and rice pudding.
+Not together, though I wouldn’t say no. The custard must be made with fresh vanilla seeds and will ideally form a moat around a fruit-filled pie or a stodgy sponge pudding.
 If desperate, I will eat it cold from the tub with chopped banana.
-The rice pudding has to made with cream, it can’t come from a can and it should ideally be baked with a sprinkling of nutmeg on top.
-Pumpkin pie… well that’s a nightmare to find in England so I’ll just take whatever I can get.
+The rice pudding has to be made with cream and vanilla, it can’t come from a can, and it should ideally be baked with a sprinkling of nutmeg on top.
+Pumpkin pie… well, that’s a nightmare to find in England, so I’ll just take whatever I can get.

 I wait a few weeks and then threaten to make the pumpkin pie because it’s too hard to find a good one in the UK.
-This happens every year and I’ve never made one.
+This happens every year and yet I’ve never made one.
 My boyfriend threatens to do the same – he’s also never made one.
 We will absolutely both say we’re going to make a pumpkin pie again this year.
+In fact, we’ve already bought the ingredients.

-Every hot drink is pumpkin-spiced and I refuse to try or buy any of them.
-I make disparaging comments about how basic and grotesque they are while contemplating when to make my pie, using pumpkin-spiced mush from a can.
+Every hot drink is pumpkin-spiced, and I refuse to try or buy any of them because they’re tacky.
+I make disparaging comments about how grotesque they are while contemplating when to make my pie, using pumpkin-spiced mush from a can.

 I crave hot chocolate as if I’m trying to reach my daily water consumption target.
-The first sip is liquid heaven, by the end I feel sick as a dog.
+The first sip is liquid heaven, but by the end, I feel sick as a dog, I have heart palpitations, and I need to take deep breaths.
 I’ll forget and do it again the following day.

-I become possessed by the desire to walk through parks to see as many vivid red and orange leaves as possible, forgetting that this is London where our native sycamores just get a bit brown and frazzled.
+I become possessed by the desire to walk through parks to see as many vivid red and orange leaves as possible, forgetting that this is London, where our native sycamores turn brown and frazzled and that’s about it.
 Vermont it ain’t.

-The weather obsession is off the chart.
-September is usually too hot and how are we supposed to wear cable knits when it’s warm enough to sunbathe?
-In October it rains for 31 straight days, so that becomes my new weather beef because the leaves all turn to mush before I can admire their crisp shatter underfoot.
-By the end of October, it’s either freezing and we’ve transitioned to winter thermals or we’re having a freak heatwave again.
-Either way, many comments are made that we didn’t even have an autumn this year.
+The weather obsession is off the charts.
+September is usually still as hot as August, and how are we supposed to transition into suede and cashmere when it’s warm enough to sunbathe?
+In October, it’s still mild but it rains for 31 straight days, so the leaves all turn to mush before I can admire their crisp shatter underfoot.
+By the end of October, it’s either freezing and we’ve transitioned to winter thermals or we’re having another freak heatwave.
+Either way, many complaints are made about not having an autumn this year.

 E x